Syncing JanusGraph with Elasticsearch Step by Step

 # Usage: bulk_sync_vertices("ws://gremlin-server:8182/gremlin")

-This pipeline avoids full graph scans by leveraging a monotonically increasing sync_cursor property.
-Ensure your ingestion layer populates sync_cursor on vertex creation/update.
-For advanced routing strategies and index backend failover patterns, consult the Elasticsearch Integration reference.
+The pipeline avoids full graph scans by leveraging a monotonically increasing sync_cursor property, so a crashed run resumes from the last committed cursor instead of restarting.
+Ensure your ingestion layer populates sync_cursor on every vertex create and update.

 // Graph storage count